 07 of 30

-Not to be confused with a gull, the common tern (Sterna hirundo) is seen throughout the summer in northern Michigan and the upper peninsula.
+Not to be confused with a gull, you can see the the common tern (Sterna hirundo) throughout the summer in northern Michigan and the upper peninsula.
 It will soar, hover, and dive not only at lakes, but also in bays and deeper river mouths where fishing is popular.
-The short legs, forked tail, black hood, and red bill help identify these birds.
+These birds are identifiable by their short legs, forked tail, black hood, and red bill.
 Summer breeding colonies can also be found on islands and beaches, but they are missing from southwestern Michigan.

 08 of 30